samanthajo2/goon/README.md

 You should now be able to run it.

 You can also download and build yourself.
-If you want to volunteer to supply a certificate for notification, open an issue.
+If you want to volunteer to supply a certificate for notarization, open an issue.

 # Development